ooexiaoo/onlinegarden/src/site/notes/🌍 Areas/📧 Personal Notes/🎓 Learning in Public.md

 **Join discussions, comment on other blog posts or videos that you've enjoyed, or learnt something, thank the creators and ask questions**.
 By doing so you open yourself up for new knowledge and can also share your own insights with others.
 ## Why You Should Learn in Public
 It's easy to feel reluctant when it comes to sharing your work.
-Either due to our thinking that, **we don't have enough to share or that we are not good enough**, but don't let those feels stop you.
+Either due to our thinking that, **we don't have enough to share or that we are not good enough**, but don't let those feelings stop you.
 The goal is to learn, If you keep your knowledge walled off from the rest of the world, there's a big chance that you'll miss out on some amazing benefits public learning provides.

 **Over time, as you learn more and hone your skills, the content you share will add credibility to your work**.